 What is Ajovy?

-Ajovy is a prescription medicine used for the preventive treatment of migraine in adults.
+Ajovy is an injectable prescription medicine used to prevent migraine headaches in adults.

 How should I use Ajovy?

 Use Ajovy injection exactly as it was prescribed.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Ajovy is injected under the skin.
 A healthcare provider may teach you how to properly use the medication by yourself.